parikshit-rs/Cipher-Craft/README.md

 A web-based password generator with a basic password strength checker.
 This project allows users to generate random passwords with customizable options and checks the generated password's strength.

-> Hey myself Parikshit, I made this project around May 2022 when I was new to front end development so the interface may seem a bit simple, feel free to make any changes in the CSS file if you want.
+> Hey myself Parikshit, I made this project around September 2022 when I was new to front end development so the interface may seem a bit simple, feel free to make any changes in the CSS file if you want.

 ## Features of this application